lyon-fnal/dockerImages/qsharp-vscode-ubuntu/README.md

 # Microsoft Q-Sharp and Visual Studio Code in VNC and Ubuntu

+The Microsoft QSharp language is installed as well as the VSCode extension.

 Based on `vscode-ubuntu` image (Dockerfile is in this repository).

 Run with,